cryptexfinance/contracts/docs/IVaultHandler.md

 ### `burn(uint256 _amount)` (external)

-Pays the debt of TCAP tokens resulting them on burn, this releases collateral up to minimun vault ratio
+Pays the debt of TCAP tokens resulting them on burn, this releases collateral up to minimum vault ratio

 _amount should be higher than 0